andrasq/node-restiq/Readme.md

 - `createServer` - the function to use to create the server.
 It will be called with the function(req, res) that processes web requests.
    Exposed for testing, this defaults to `http.createServer`.
+- `readBinary` - when reading the request body, gather the chunks into a Buffer instead of a utf8 string.
+Gathering to string is faster, but Buffers are more traditional for binary data.
+- `readTimeout` - when reading the request body, loop with setTimeout.
+   Define as falsy (0, false or null) to use setImmediate.
+If this is not specified, setTimeout is also the default.

         var Restiq = require('restiq');
         var app = Restiq.createServer(options);